zanib2619/College-Management-System/README.md

 Clean and readable SQL

-Easy to extend with more entities (e.g., instructors, departments)
+Easy to extend with more entities.